Residence and Dining Regulations

 The Facility Services Department retains the “Right of Entry” at all times for all rooms for the purpose of maintaining a safe physical environment.
 A listing of Dormitory Damage Standard Charges may be found online at: http://www.bates.edu/facility/services-for-students/dorm-damage/dorm-damage-standard-charges-list

-The College is not responsible for theft of or damage to student belongings on campus.
+The College is not responsible for student belongings on campus.
 Students are strongly encouraged to ensure that their belongings are covered by the family’s homeowners’ insurance or to secure other private insurance to cover their belongings.

 Service and Assistance Animals

-Animals needed to assist students with documented disabilities may qualify as service animals or therapy animals and may be permitted to live in the residence hall when expressly authorized by the Assistant Dean of Accessible Education and the Office of Residence Life and Health Education.
+Animals needed to assist students with documented disabilities may qualify as service animals or therapy animals and may be permitted to live in the residence hall when expressly authorized by the Dean of Accessible Education and the Residence Life Office.
 For information on Therapy and Service animals in residences, visit http://www.bates.edu/housing/housing-tour/housing-accommodations/.

 - A Security Officer will proceed to the room in question and transport the animal to the Security Office.
 Students may not deny the Security Officer entrance to the room.